acusset/backbone-playground/README.md

-# backbone-tutorial
+# Backbone.js playground

 My BackboneJS playground.

 This repo was use to introduce Backbone.js library and its conceptes to classmates, playing with Backbone models and router